separateurCreated with Sketch.

 Asking for help is much easier than we imagine.
 Let's reduce it to four simple steps:

-1. Tell someone what’s wrong.
-Express what your problem is and what you think you need to solve it.
+1. Tell someone what's wrong.
+Express what your problem is and what help you think you need in order to solve it.

 2. Be straightforward and honest.
-You don’t need to justify yourself or invent a lie so that people will help while avoiding the appearance that they’re doing a favor.
-It’s better to acknowledge that what we’re asking for is help, plain and simple.
-There’s no shame in that.
+You don’t need to justify yourself or tell lies in order to convince people to help you.
+It’s better to acknowledge that we’re simply asking for help, plain and simple.
+There is no shame in that.
+We all need help at times.

 3. Trust other people.
-Don’t make assumptions about whether they’ll help you or not.
-Trust that they will, and you’ll see how many good surprises you’ll get.
-Remember that giving to others is one of the natural goals of human nature, so when we ask for a favor we’re putting into action the most human of humanity.
+Don’t make assumptions about whether someone will help you or not.
+Trust that they will, and you’ll usually be pleasantly surprised.
+Remember that giving to others is one of the natural goals of human nature, so when we ask for a favor, we’re actually putting into action the most human part of our humanity.
 We’re asking for an act of love, expressed in the other person’s generosity.

 4. Be grateful.
 Whatever the other person's response, say “thank you.”
 That person has given you the opportunity to step outside yourself, to be humble and sincere, and to open up to other people.
 It's something you learn by practicing.